dulocian/user_directory_A/README.md

 ## Pre-requisites

-Ensure that Python 3 is installed by running the following command from the terminal.
+Ensure that Python 3.9 or above is installed by running the following command from the terminal.
 ```shell
 python --version
 ```